paulb466/WEB_SCRAPING_RFD_website/README.md

-Basic Structure of the script:
+Basic Structure of the script:<br>
 LOOP
 Scrapes link for: